Blockchain-Powered-eSIM/OpenRSP/README.md

 ### Zero Knowledge Proofs in RSP,

-1. ZKCX : Certificate Authentication without Revealing the Certificate Contents and ZKProofs for Revocation Checking
+1. **zkCX** _(Zero Knowledge Certificate Exchange)_ : Certificate Authentication without Revealing the Certificate Contents and ZKProofs for Revocation Checking
-2. XX (ZKP for EID Privacy) (_if this is only the motive and system entity's aren't dependent, then just hiding EID using another primitive will be better choice_) **OT**
+2. **XX (ZKP for EID Privacy)** (_if this is only the motive and system entity's aren't dependent, then just hiding EID using another primitive will be better choice_) **OT**
-3. XX (ZK SM-DP+ Authentication) (_the sm-dp+ server have all the sensitive information at the end of mutual auth, the data being stored keeps adding on throughout auth, even if you hide half of the data stored, you still have everything much to identify end user) **Tackle with 2PC LPA <-> SM-DP+ and SM-DP+ <-> eUICC**
+3. **XX (ZK SM-DP+ Authentication)** (_the sm-dp+ server have all the sensitive information at the end of mutual auth, the data being stored keeps adding on throughout auth, even if you hide half of the data stored, you still have everything much to identify end user) **Tackle with 2PC LPA <-> SM-DP+ and SM-DP+ <-> eUICC**
-4. ZK Secure TLS Communication
+4. **ZK Secure TLS Communication** : TLS Tunnel Dependency, eSIM Profile activation-code approach is critically dependent on TLS to protect the activation code.
+TLS should remain only as a privacy layer (e.g., to hide identifiers from network observers).

 ## Directions for advancements in privacy of RSP as a protocol